Atacama Large Millimeter Array: Comet studies

 On 11 August 2014, astronomers released studies, using the Atacama Large Millimeter/submillimeter Array (ALMA) for the first time, that detailed the distribution of HCN, HNC, H2CO, and dust inside the comae of comets C/2012 F6 (Lemmon) and C/2012 S1 (ISON).

 Planetary formation

 An image of the protoplanetary disc surrounding HL Tauri (a very young T Tauri star in the constellation Taurus) was made public in 2014, showing a series of concentric bright rings separated by gaps, indicating protoplanet formation.
 As of 2014, most theories did not expect planetary formation in such a young (100,000-1,000,000-year-old) system, so the new data spurred renewed theories of protoplanetary development.
 One theory suggests that the faster accretion rate might be due to the complex magnetic field of the protoplanetary disc.

+In 2022, ALMA initiated a program called exoALMA, a very detailed survey of 15 protoplanetary disk systems to find still-forming exoplanets.

 Event Horizon Telescope

 ALMA participated in the Event Horizon Telescope project, which produced the first direct image of a black hole, published in 2019.